mk12/sicp/notes/notes.md

 > In general, programming with assignment forces us to carefully consider the relative orders of the assignments to make sure that each statement is using the correct version of the variables that have been changed.
 This issue simply does not arise in functional programs.
 (318--319)

-## The environment model of evaluation
+## The Environment Model of Evaluation

 - Recall the substitution model: